 This measurement is designed to familiarize the user with the disk drive.
-We will use the SR770 source to provide a test signal so that there is some data to save and recall.
+We will use a function generator to provide an input signal so that there is some data to save and recall.
+Use any function generator capable of providing a 1 kHz sine wave at a level of 100 mV to 1 V.